vladi-rh/rhoai-genaiops-lab-instructions/docs/6-rag/5-rag-pipelines.md

 # 🌳 Automating RAG with KFP Pipelines

 Your document intelligence RAG system works brilliantly in notebooks, but what happens when you need to process hundreds of research papers for your educational platform?
-Manual execution doesn't scale, and students need reliable, always-available intelligent document processing.
+Manual execution doesn't scale, and RDU needs reliable, always-available intelligent document processing.

 ## 🔍 What is Kubeflow Pipelines (KFP)?